 The incident began around midnight on Jan.
 16 in Douala, when Lesy,, a 20-year-old student, was making love privately — but noisily — in her bedroom with her 22-year-old partner, Nady.

-For their security, neither woman’s real name is used in this article (although the use of Nady’s photo was authorized).
+For their security, neither woman’s real name is used in this article.
+(The use of Nady’s photo was authorized, until months later, when she changed her mind; the photo was then removed.)

 The couple had been meeting in a nearby neighborhood without the knowledge of either family, but on Jan.
 16 they secretly entered Lesy’s family home, at first without being noticed.